karel-brinda/Phylign/README.md

 ### 2a) Hardware

-MOF-Search requires a standard desktop or laptop computer with an \*nix system, and it can also run on a cluster.
+Phylign requires a standard desktop or laptop computer with an \*nix system, and it can also run on a cluster.
 The minimal hardware requirements are **12 GB RAM** and approximately **120 GB of disk space** (102 GB for the database and a margin for intermediate files).